Apply to the Doctoral Program in CSD

 - GRE scores (must have been taken within the past five years) are submitted electronically directly to the Graduate School using code 2660.

-- Test of English as a Foreign Language (TOEFL) scores, if applicable, are submitted electronically to the University.
+- Test of English as a Foreign Language (TOEFL) scores, if applicable, are submitted electronically to the Graduate School using code 2660.

 CV and Personal Statement

-All applicants must submit a typed résumé and a typed personal statement.
+All applicants must submit a typed curriculum vitae and a typed personal statement.
 To the extent permitted by the current development of your plans, the personal statement should be a letter of intent documenting the applicant's scholarly interests, career goals, and reasons for pursuing a doctoral degree.
 Personal statements should be written in narrative form.
 In 2 single spaced pages (1-inch margins, 11-point font), address the following questions:

 - Your reasons for pursuing a doctoral degree